-&lt;sup>4 Process hygiene criteria and associated actions for Enterobacteriaceae in specific food products are provided in Section 2.
+Process hygiene criteria and associated actions for Enterobacteriaceae in specific food products are provided in Section 2.

-&lt;sup>5 Process hygiene criteria and associated actions for E. coli in specific food products are provided in Section 2.
+Process hygiene criteria and associated actions for E. coli in specific food products are provided in Section 2.

-Indicator Result (cfu/g) Interpretation Likely cause Actions pathogens considered if appropriate.
-3 - <10 Marginal While low levels may occasionally be found in RTE food, widespread detection in several foods or areas of the food production environment suggests poor hygienic practices.
-Proactive investigation to ensure processing and hygiene controls are being implemented. <3 Satisfactory Listeria spp. (other than L. monocytogenes) >10 Unsatisfactory Detection of Listeria spp. at this level signifies that conditions may also be favourable for L. monocytogenes to be present.
+Indicator Result (cfu/g) Interpretation Likely cause Actions 3 - <10 Marginal While low levels may occasionally be found in RTE food, widespread detection in several foods or areas of the food production environment suggests poor hygienic practices.
+Proactive investigation to ensure processing and hygiene controls are being implemented. <3 Satisfactory Listeria spp. (other than L. monocytogenes) >102 Unsatisfactory Detection of Listeria spp. at this level signifies that conditions may also be favourable for L. monocytogenes to be present.
 This may be due to poor food handling controls or cross contamination.
 Higher levels may also suggest poor temperature control or inappropriate length of shelf life.
-An investigation should be undertaken of: the raw materials used; adequacy of cleaning and sanitising of premises and equipment adequacy of construction and maintenance of premises the effectiveness of processing controls.
+An investigation should be undertaken of: the raw materials used adequacy of cleaning and sanitising of premises and equipment adequacy of construction and maintenance of premises the effectiveness of processing controls.
 Additional sampling, including environmental sampling should be considered (including specific testing for L. monocytogenes). ≤10 Marginal Indicates that food handling controls or cross contamination may become a problem.
 Proactive investigation to ensure production, processing and hygiene controls are being implemented as intended.
 Consider additional sampling of the environment and food products.
 Not detected in 25g Satisfactory

 Table 3.
-Interpretation of results for mesophilic aerobic bacteria (MAB) colony count (at 30°C) in RTE foods
+Interpretation of results for standard plate counts in RTE foods